-Motivated by these developments, in this letter we implement the CTQW to study the detailed dynamics of two interacting bosons on a two-leg ladder subjected to uniform flux as depicted in Fig.~\ref{fig:1}.
-By considering the strong rung to leg hopping ratio, we find that in the regime of weak interaction, the increase in flux strength results in slower dynamics.
-However, when the interaction is strong, an interesting re-entrant behaviour appears in the dynamics where an initially slow spreading of the wavefunction becomes fast, then slow and fast again.
-This also results in a slightly different re-entrant behaviour in the QW as a function of interaction for fixed flux strengths.
-In this case, while for the weak flux strength, the increase in interaction suppresses the spreading of the wavefunction, in the presence of strong flux, the spreading becomes slow and fast again with an increase in interaction.
-Furthermore, we also find a re-entrant behaviour in the chiral dynamics as a function of interaction for fixed flux strengths.
+In all these cases, the QW exhibit an unidirectional or monotonous dynamics where an initially fast spreading becomes slow.
+However, in this paper we show that strongly interacting bosons on a two-leg ladder subjected to an artificial gauge field -a system known as the flux ladder~\cite{dhar2012, dhar2013, lehurflux2013,Tokuno_2014,lehurflux2015,Mishra2016,mishraflux2018, piraud2015vortex,greschner2015,greschner2016,Rashi_2017, Giamarchi2023,PhysRevA.106.063320,Sebastian2015,oktel2015} can exhibit a drastic deviation from this monotonous dynamics.
+By considering an initial state with two bosons residing on the central rung of the ladder, we show that in the regime of dominant rung hopping and strong onsite repulsion, an initial slow dynamics becomes fast, then slow and fast again as a function of flux piercing through the ladder.
+This indicates an interesting re-entrant behaviour in the dynamics which resembles a situation where an initial state transforms to another state which is microscopically similar or identical to the initial state.
+Furthermore, due to the presence of flux, we also find a re-entrant behaviour in the chiral dynamics as a function of interaction for fixed flux strengths.
 In the following, we elaborate on these findings in detail.